Saat Rang Ke Sapne: Plot

 Forced into marriage with a mentally deranged man, Yashoda gives birth to a child, only to have her husband kill himself and the child, leaving her devastated and alone.
-This leaves her brother, Bhanu angry and bitter at this loss, and swears to avenge this humiliation.
-His vengeance is satisfied every year when he asks his employee and close friend, Mahipal to run a bullock-cart race, and defeat his sister's in-laws, and every year Mahipal wins.
-Bhanu, in his mid forties, has still not married, although he used to actively woo a village belle, who still has feelings for him.
-One day Bhanu and Mahipal give a ride in their bullock-cart to a couple, Baldev, and his sister Jalima, who are travelling and performing gypsies.
+This leaves her brother, Bhanu angry and bitter at this loss, and he swears to avenge this humiliation.
+His vengeance is satisfied every year when he asks his employee and close friend, Mahipal to run a bullock-cart race and defeat his sister's in-laws, and every year Mahipal wins.
+Bhanu, in his mid-forties, has not married yet, although he used to actively woo a village belle, who still has feelings for him.
+One day Bhanu and Mahipal give a ride in their bullock-cart to a couple, Baldev and his sister Jalima, who are travelling and performing gypsies.
 During this ride, Bhanu hopelessly falls in love with Jalima, on one hand, and Mahipal wants to ditch the couple midway, as he does not like them.